Statistics to rethink Safety at Schools

 Excerpts from the research material on Urban.org ‘Research from the HOST project and shots fired during access hours shows that youth may be vulnerable not only at school but on the journey to and from school, which may affect their willingness to attend.
 No child should be afraid to access their right to education and if fear of violence on the way to school is discouraging youth from attending we need to figure out how to prevent that victimization’..
 ‘Identifying students affected by trauma is the first step in delivering the services they need to maintain their psychological health and academic achievement’.

 If these issues are so prominent, then how prepared are these schools

 - Schools that are aware of some training material for teachers and students to respond to issues.

 - Experienced Safety professionals involved in the whole process.

 This area requires some work and many school districts have a Safety professional in their administration team.
-Roughly 50% of the schools have a sworn law enforcement officer, some districts provide grants to schools to add Safety personnel or additional safety equipment to schools.
+Roughly 50% of the schools have a sworn law enforcement officer, some districts provide grants to schools to add Safety personnel or additional safety equipment to schools for School Safety Analysis.